syednadeembe/project_sessions/session-6/README.txt

 ### configure service monitoring ### for this to work the app image needs to be updated
 kubectl apply -f example-myapp-production

+### customise promethus to only see your smon / endpoints, update this in the promethus object :
+  serviceMonitorNamespaceSelector:
+    matchLabels:
+      kubernetes.io/metadata.name: default
+  serviceMonitorSelector: {}

 ### configure HPA
 kubectl autoscale deployment myapp-production-deployment --cpu-percent=50 --min=1 --max=5